 However plain tops, without the logo, can be worn if parents prefer and these can be purchased from many local supermarkets.
-Items of uniform are on display in the entrance hall.
-Order forms are available from the Main Office.
+Items of uniform are on display in the entrance hall and can be ordered online.
 Any suitable dark trousers, skirt or leggings can be worn along with sensible shoes.